YottaDB/YDBDoc/ProgGuide/devcycle.rst

 * In some circumstances, increases application performance by making more memory available for file system buffers.
 * Increases the CPU and stack costs of local variable processing

 With no -DYNAMIC_LITERALS specified, these data structures continue to be generated when a routine is linked and stay in the private memory of each process.
-As the use of -DYNAMIC_LITERALS increases object code size, and as the dynamic loading and unloading only saves memory when the object code is in shared libraries, YottaDB/FIS recommends restricting the use of -DYNAMIC_LITERALS to only when compiling object code to be loaded into shared libraries or executed from an auto relink enabled directory.
+As the use of -DYNAMIC_LITERALS increases object code size, and as the dynamic loading and unloading only saves memory when the object code is in shared libraries, YottaDB recommends restricting the use of -DYNAMIC_LITERALS to only when compiling object code to be loaded into shared libraries or executed from an auto relink enabled directory.

 **-[no]embed_source**

-Instructs YottaDB/GT.M to embeds routine source code in the object code.
+Instructs YottaDB to embeds routine source code in the object code.
 The default is NOEMBED_SOURCE.
-Like other YottaDB/GT.M compilation qualifiers, this qualifier can be specified through the $ZCOMPILE intrinsic special variable and gtmcompile environment variable.
+Like other YottaDB compilation qualifiers, this qualifier can be specified through the $ZCOMPILE intrinsic special variable and gtmcompile environment variable.
 EMBED_SOURCE provides $TEXT and ZPRINT access to the correct source code, even if the original M source file has been edited or removed.
-Where the source code is not embedded in the object code, YottaDB/GT.M attempts to locate the source code file.
+Where the source code is not embedded in the object code, YottaDB attempts to locate the source code file.
 If it cannot find source code matching the object code, $TEXT() returns a null string.
 ZPRINT prints whatever source code found and also prints a TXTSRCMAT message in direct mode; if it cannot find a source file, ZPRINT issues a FILENOTFND error.

 **-[no]i[gnore]**